-Measures Target raiget 14.
-Response times for Priority Four Incidents: Within 24 hours.
-95% or more 15.
-Percentage of 000 calls answered on first or second presentation: On first presentation; 90% or more On second presentation.
-98% or more Public Confidence in Police 16.
-Percentage of persons satisfied with most recent contact with police services. ^{c,d} National Average or more 17.
-Percentage of persons who agree that police perform their job professionally. ^{c,d} National Average or more 18.
-Percentage of persons who agree that police treat people fairly and equally. c,d National Average or more 19.
-Number of established complaint issues against police. ^e 45 or below Number of established complaint issues relating to persons in custody. ^e 15 or below Road Safety 21.
-Number of road crashes resulting in death per 100,000 population. ^a 4.2 or less ^b 22.
-Number of road crashes resulting in injury per 100,000 population. ^a 180 or less ^b Percentage of persons who self-report to driving 10km per hour or more over the speed limit. a,c,d National Average or less 24.
-Percentage of persons who self-report to driving while not wearing a seatbelt. a,c,d National Average or less 25.
-Percentage of persons who self-report to driving while suspecting they are over the prescribed alcohol limit. a,c,d f National Average or less 26.
-Percentage of persons who self-report to driving when using a mobile phone. a,c,d National Average or less
+Measures Target 13.
+Response times for Priority Three Incidents: Where police attention or response is required: 90% or more as determined in consultation with the complainant; but, in any event, no later than 48 hours from the initial contact by the complainant.
+14. Percentage of 000 calls answered on first or second presentation: On first presentation; 90% or more On second presentation.
+98% or more Public Confidence in Police 15.
+Percentage of persons satisfied with most recent contact with police services. c,d National Average or more 16.
+Percentage of persons who agree that police perform their job professionally. c,d National Average or more 17.
+Percentage of persons who agree that police treat people fairly and equally. c,d National Average or more 18.
+Number of established complaint issues against police. e 72 or below 19.
+Number of established complaint issues relating to persons in custody. e 15 or below Road Safety 20.
+Number of road crashes resulting in death per 100,000 population. a 4.2 or less b 21.
+Number of road crashes resulting in injury per 100,000 population. a 180 or less b 22.
+Percentage of persons who self-report to driving 10km per hour or more over the speed limit. a,c,d National Average or less 23.
+Percentage of persons who self-report to driving while not wearing a seatbelt. a,c,d National Average or less 24.
+Percentage of persons who self-report to driving while suspecting they are over the prescribed alcohol limit. a,c,d f National Average or less 25.
+Percentage of persons who self-report to driving when using a mobile phone. a,c,d National Average or less Supporting the Judicial Process 26.
+Percentage of briefs delivered to the DPP within the designated timeframe. g 75% or more 27.
+Percentage of cases finalised by offence proved in court. h,i 80% or more 28.
+Percentage of cases finalised by a not-guilty verdict or otherwise withdrawn. h,j 18% or less 29.
+Percentage of cases otherwise resolved. h,k,l 5% or less

-Supporting the Judicial Process 27.
-Percentage of briefs delivered to the DPP within the designated timeframe.
-9 75% or more 28.
-Percentage of cases finalised by offence proved in court. h,i 80% or more 29.
-Percentage of cases finalised by a not-guilty verdict or otherwise withdrawn. h,j 18% or less 30.
-Percentage of cases otherwise resolved. h,k,l 5% or less Crime Prevention 31.
-Percentage of persons who perceive the following quality of life issues to be a problem in their neighbourhood ^{a,c,d} : speeding cars, dangerous or noisy driving National Average or less graffiti/vandalism National Average or less louts/gangs National Average or less drunken/disorderly behaviour National Average or less 32.
-Number of juveniles referred to diversionary programs ^m 55 or more ^m 33.
+Measures Target Crime Prevention 30.
+Percentage of persons who perceive the following quality of life issues to be a problem in their neighbourhood a,c,d : speeding cars, dangerous or noisy driving graffiti/vandalism louts/gangs drunken/disorderly behaviour National Average or less National Average or less National Average or less National Average or less 31.
+Number of juveniles referred to diversionary programs m 55 or more m 32.
 Number of persons referred to community support agencies.
-5100 or more b 34.
+5100 33.
+Design and delivery of a victim awareness training program for ACT Police Officers.
+90% concluded within a 12 month period n 34.
 Number of referrals to drug diversion programs (drug demand reduction effort).
-65 or more ^b
+65 or more b